 Recycling seems to be pretty easy and important, but there are still a lot of people who aren’t doing that.

-If you don’t have enough space for several trash bins, check IKEA – they have great recycling bins that stack on top of each other and won’t take a lot of space.
+If you don’t have enough space for several trash bins, check IKEA – they have great recycling bins that stack on top of each other and won’t take up a lot of space.

-63. Get rid of unpleasant relationships.
+63. Get rid of unpleasant relationships

-These can clutter your life too…
+These can clutter your life too.

-64. Learn the KonMari Method
+64. Just learn the KonMari already!

-But learning KonMari was one of the best things I have done in my life and I am recommending this to you guys over and over again.
+But learning KonMari was one of the best things I have done in my life and I am recommending this to you guys again.

-I never had enough space for my stuff but I didn’t have enough space to buy new furniture either.
+I never had enough space for my stuff but I didn’t have enough space to buy new furniture or organizers either.

 KonMari Method helped me to radically declutter, tidy up and keep only the things that are giving me joy.